This Writer-Approved Reading List Might Change Your Life

 3. No One Belongs Here More Than You by Miranda July

 "I would read the alphabet in print if Miranda July released it.
-Her stories, including all the ones in this book, are almost exclusively about loneliness yet she always manages to find ways that are at very least subversive and at most downright surreal — but the sentiment is somehow so incredibly tangible.
+Her stories, including the ones in this book, are almost always about loneliness, yet she always manages to find ways that are at very least subversive and at most downright surreal — but the sentiment is incredibly tangible.
 I don't know how she does it.
 Miranda changed what I though was possible as a writer and gave me the freedom to share things that may seem odd or mundane, knowing they're also worthwhile."

 4. Tai Pei by Tao Lin